 This site is in the Amazon Services LLC Associates Program, an affiliate program designed to provide us a means to earn fees by linking to Amazon.com and affiliated sites.

 Daily deal sites like Groupon and Living Social are great at getting people into your facility.
 They have a gigantic reach that gets your business in front of thousands of people in your geographic area.
 However, they’re not always the best at getting people to stay at your facility.
 This isn’t their fault, it just so happens to be the type of people that are attracted to Groupons.
 Understand the type of potential gym member that comes in with a daily deal is the first step.
 They’re going to be a little more fickle on price, but they’re also ready to pay money to get in shape.
 It’s a slippery slope getting daily dealers to become paying gym members, but it’s not impossible.
+First step, get people in the door, second step, close the hell out of those leads!
 However, have no fear, there are some good ways to get your Grouponers to sign long-term contracts, and here’s how.

 Offer a Promotional Membership for Grouponers